nappi1/hustle_econ/docs/systems_completed_next_steps.md

 ## Known Discrepancies (Code vs Spec)

 ### High-Impact / Should Fix Soon
-- PhoneUI still uses current ActivitySystem signature; spec expects CreateActivity(playerId, type, context).
-We added an overload, but PhoneUI uses it only for drug dealing.
+- PhoneUI uses the CreateActivity(playerId, type, context) overload only for drug dealing.
 Other app activities are not context-based yet.
 - ActivitySystem work earnings use JobSystem when available but still fallback to fixed 20/hr; more accurate per-job rates should be driven by JobSystem data for all work activities.
 - Skill mapping is still minigameId string heuristics; spec implies a more robust mapping from activity/minigame data.
 - InteractionSystem job validation only checks employment + job active; does not validate shift schedule or location constraints.